Are you struggling with teaching the Quran to your kids? Here is how to teach the Holy Quran at home.

 Going to a madrasah will include commuting and taking out more time than studying at home online.

 It will also depend on whether your child already goes to school or is homeschooled or if you have holidays.

 I hope these tips on how to teach children the Holy Quran at home were helpful to you.
-Need some help growing children who love Islam?
+A happy home is built by happy mothers.
+Need some ideas on how to create a nurturing home environment?
 Fill the form below and I will share some tips with you.

 If you enjoyed this post, please share it.
 You can pin the image below to Pinterest.